 Our recommendation: Lean green from Crussh features spinach, kale, kiwi, pear, pineapple and organic apple for £5.50 - can't get any greener than that.

-Meghan says:"When I'm traveling, I won't miss an opportunity to try great pasta.
+Meghan says:"When I'm travelling, I won't miss an opportunity to try great pasta.
 I come back from vacation every year with a food baby."

 Meghan says:Having spent so many years filming Suits in Toronto, Meghan apparently LOVES poutine.
 "It's got to squeak when you bite into it," she says.
 "Really.
 The cheese curds should make a squeaking noise when you bite into them or squeeze them.
 That's how you know you've got the right kind.”